LeTourneau Empowering Global Solutions: Bangladesh

 A Technology Transfer Workshop was held in Savar, Bangladesh in the summer of 2009.
 The LEGS/LIMBS team performed the workshop at the Center for the Rehabilitation of the Paralyzed (CRP) and was hosted by the Memorial Christian Hospital of Bangladesh (MCH).
 The LEGS team has had a relationship with MCH for four years.
 MCH personnel have worked towards improving the lives of amputees in rural Bangladesh for decades.
 The CRP hosted the workshops for several days in July 2009, and there were 15 different individuals from four different entities related to prosthetics.
 Besides demonstrating the manufacturing of a LEGS/LIMBS knee for local participants, the LEGS team did minor repairs and outcomes testing on ten individuals who had been previously fitted with the LEGS/LIMBS Knee.
-Most of the repairs were minimal which serves as a testament to the durability of the knee, since many of these patients have been wearing the LEGS/LIMBS knee for several years.
-In addition, the patients continued to express great satisfaction with their prostheses.

 Senegal

 The LEGS/LIMBS team conducted its first Technology Transfer Workshop (TTW) in Senegal in the summer of 2009.
 The goal of this workshop was to introduce the LEGS/LIMBS knee as another prosthetic option, and to teach local clinicians in the manufacturing of the LEGS knee, which would be used as part of a complete prosthetic limb for amputees.

 The LEGS/LIMBS team was hosted in Senegal by Dr. Amadou Koura Ndao, Director of the Centre National d’Appareillage Orthopedie in Senegal.
-The center has operated for many years and has been committed to providing the highest possible service to the disabled of Senegal.
+The center has operated for many years and has been providing service to the disabled of Senegal.
 The TTW was attended by officials from four different organizations related to prosthetics.
 Some were from other parts of Senegal, and some were from different countries in West Africa, all of whom were very impressed by the LEGS/LIMBS technology.
 In fact, the Senegalese Ministry of Health was so impressed with the Workshop put on by the LEGS/LIMBS team that officials have offered to collaborate with clinics in Senegal to provide them with the Delrin plastic necessary for producing the LEGS/LIMBS knee, lowering the costs of production even further.
 The LEGS team plans to return to Senegal next summer to follow up with the patients that it fitted this past summer, and to expand its available technology around the region.